Certification is a complex subject.

 The Agile Certification Landscape

 In the Agile world, everything is “certified.”
-Sometimes there is an annual fee to maintain your certification.
+Usually there is also an annual fee to maintain your certification.

-For example, the Scrum Alliance charges $50 per year to maintain your “Certified Scrum Master” credential.
+For example, at the time of this writing, the Scrum Alliance charges $50 per year to maintain your “Certified Scrum Master” credential.
 The Project Management Institute does similar things with their Project Management Professional (PMP) credential.
 Sometimes, these annual fees to maintain the credential can be quite expensive.
 For example, the Scaled Agile Framework folks charge $750 a year to maintain your “SPC” credential (as of the time of this writing).

 OpenSpace Agility certification is very simple.
 To earn the certificate, you must: